 Here's how to install the Leadfeeder Tracker.

-Click your name on the upper right corner and select Your settings from the menu.
+STEP 1: Go to your settings by clicking your name on the upper right corner and then select Integrations for... from the menu.

 Next, click Copy to clipboard to copy the whole script.